 For more information, please see our article on Assured Shorthold Tenancy Agreements.

-Please note, there is a usually process that takes a tenant from registering an interest in a property to the final stage of signing the rental agreement.
+Please note, there is usually a process that takes a tenant from registering an interest in a property to the final stage of signing the rental agreement.
 When a tenant finds somewhere they want to live they will often need to put down a holding deposit.
-At this point, the property is taken off-market while the agents or the landlord perform background checks on the tentant.
+At this point, the property is taken off-market while the agents or the landlord perform background checks on the tenant.